Back to Blog

 Frequently Asked Questions

 What time does Morat typically take the stage?
-Doors typically open 1.5 to 2 hours before the main act.
-If there is an opening act, they usually perform for 30-45 minutes, followed by a stage change.
-Morat usually begins their set around 9:00 PM - 9:30 PM, with concerts typically concluding around 11:00 PM - 11:30 PM.
+Doors for Morat concerts usually open between 6:00 PM and 7:00 PM.
+If there is an opening act, they typically start around 30-60 minutes after doors open and play for about 30-45 minutes.
+Morat themselves usually take the stage between 9:00 PM and 9:30 PM, with the concert concluding around 11:00 PM to 11:30 PM.

 Photography and video policies?
-Generally, non-professional cameras (smartphones) and small video cameras are permitted for personal use.
-However, professional cameras with detachable lenses, tripods, or large recording equipment are usually prohibited.
-Policies can vary, so it's wise to check the venue's official website closer to the date.
+Generally, personal devices like smartphones are allowed for photography and video recording.
+However, professional cameras with detachable lenses, GoPros, and selfie sticks are usually prohibited.
+Policies can vary, so it's best to check the official venue or promoter's website closer to the date.

 What's the refund policy?
-Refund policies are dictated by the ticket vendor and promoter.
-Generally, tickets are non-refundable unless the event is cancelled.
-If the event is rescheduled, tickets are usually valid for the new date.
-Check your ticket purchase terms and conditions for specifics.
+Refund policies are determined by the ticket vendor.
+Generally, tickets are non-refundable unless the event is cancelled by the promoter or artist.
+In case of rescheduling, tickets are usually valid for the new date, with refund options available if you cannot attend.
+Always refer to the terms and conditions at the point of purchase.

 How early should I arrive?
-For a popular artist like Morat at a large venue like the Palacio de los Deportes, arriving at least 2-3 hours before the advertised show start time is highly recommended.
-This allows ample time for security checks, finding your seat, and avoiding long queues.
+For a high-demand concert like Morat at the Palacio de los Deportes, arriving at least 2-3 hours before the doors officially open is advisable.
+This allows ample time for security checks, finding your spot, and enjoying the pre-show buzz without stress.

 ATMs and payment options?
-ATMs are typically available within the Palacio de los Deportes, but it’s always wise to carry some cash as queues can be long.
-Credit and debit cards are widely accepted at concession stands and merchandise booths within the venue, but having cash as a backup is always prudent.
+ATMs are usually available within the Palacio de los Deportes, but it's wise to carry some cash as not all vendors may accept card payments, and queues for ATMs can be long.
+Credit and debit cards are widely accepted at concession stands and merchandise booths, but having cash on hand is always a good backup.

 Top Tips for Morat at Palacio de los Deportes